dimashenme/trivium/README.md

 This is an English translation of a course that was taught by Misha Verbitsky and Dmitry Kaledin at the Independent University of Moscow in the fall of 2004 (also known under the name “Trivium”).
-The course was targeted for first-year students, so the prerequisites include only elementary high-school mathematics.
+The course was targeted at first-year students, and the prerequisites include only elementary high-school mathematics.
 It covers a broad range of material that the authors believe is fundamental for one's mathematical education, and culminates in algebraic Galois theory and